loganwright/Genome/README.md

 >\- Struct Friendly

+>\- Inheritance Friendly

+>\- Core Data and Persistence Compatible

-### Playground
+### Playground / Examples

 The <a href="/GenomePlayground.playground">playground</a> provided by this project can be used to test the library.
-It also provides more detail into how to use the library.
+It also provides some examples on how to use the library.

 ### Failure Driven